 For Nisa Retail Limited, Kaizen or Continuous Improvement and Kaikaku or Radical Change, both can be an effective methodology.
 Continuous Improvement method will help the organization to constantly re-examining and improving their processes.
 It will make sure that company is focused on incrementally improving their processes, services or products which is available for the customers.
 By adopting to this method, it will increase the rate of productivity and profit for the organization which makes the entire organization more efficient.
 This process also ensures that employee's morale is not affected as they are the key to organizational growth.
 Whereas, Kaikaku or Radical Change method can also bringout better results for the Nisa retailers.
+If you want to get the authentic paper as per the prescribed deadline, then consider seeking zoology assignment help from our assignment writers.
 For the company, the Radical Change method must be aligned with the strategic goals.
 To bring all the required changes in the Nisa retail limited to improve their business performance Kaizen or Continuous Improvement or Kaikaku or Radical Change method, both can play a very important role (Continuous Improvement or Radical Change.
 2014).

 5 Review the literature on Risk Management: